Mega Man Battle Network: Mega Man Battle Network 6

-Mega Man Battle Network 6 is the final game in the series, in which Lan's father gets a new job and the family moves to Cyber City, leaving behind Lan's classmates and friends from ACDC Town.
-WWW attacks once again, aiming to revive the legendary Cybeasts, Gregar and Falzar.
+Mega Man Battle Network 6 is the final game in the series, in which Lan's father gets a new job and the family moves to Cyber City, leaving behind Netto Hikari's classmates and friends from ACDC Town.
+WWW destroy once again, aiming to revive the legendary Cybeasts, Gregar and Falzar.
 The Double Soul system is replaced with the similar Cross System, this time allowing the player to activate at any time, although it will be disabled if hit by its elemental weakness; players are also able to "Beast Out" MegaMan for a limited time, allowing him to tap into the power of the Cybeasts.
 Like the previous games, the Crosses and Beast Out differs depending on the version.

 The developers have stated the decision to end the series with the sixth game was only made part-way through due to wanting a new Mega Man series for the Nintendo DS; the English version also removed a significant amount of content, mainly the removal of the Boktai crossover.
 Reviewers generally showed little enthusiasm for Battle Network 6, with it being near-universally highlighted for its lack of changes from previous installments in terms of graphics and gameplay, although some praised its story.

 Spin-offs

 Mega Man Network Transmission

-Released as part of Mega Man's fifteenth anniversary, Mega Man Network Transmission is a platformer developed by Arika and released for the Nintendo GameCube in mid-2003.
+Released as part of Mega Man's fifteenth anniversary, Mega Man Network Transmission is a platform game developed by Arika and released for the GameCube in mid-2003.
 The game was first announced in September 2002 at the Tokyo Game Show.
 The game acts is set between 1 and 2, and involves a new "Zero Virus" that makes Navis go berserk.
 The game mixes the gameplay of the Classic series 2D platforming and Battle Network series tactical RPG elements, with Keiji Inafune stating the decision was made by Arika to "preserve the core of Rockman".

 Reception to Network Transmission was divisive; a major point of contempt was the game's high difficulty, while the overall presentation drew mixed reactions.
 On Metacritic, the game averaged a 65/100 indicating "mixed or average" reviews.